 To begin, you'll need to decide what tasks to batch.
 Some ideas include scheduling e-mails and phone calls, writing and editing, and research.
-You can use a digital scheduling tool to record your current tasks and assign labels to them.
+You can use a project scheduling tool to record your current tasks and assign labels to them.

 Having a set schedule for your tasks will keep you on track.
 Then, when you're ready to go back to your batch, you can see where you are and what you've done so far.

 To improve your productivity, consider using filters and folders to organize your incoming e-mail.
 These can help you get more done in less time.